swufung/swufung.github.io/_pages/about.md

 Recent News
 ======
+* 09/2021: Our draft [Adaptive Uncertainty-Weighted ADMM for Distributed Optimization](https://arxiv.org/abs/2109.01089) is out.
+Thanks to Jianping Ye and Caleb Wan for all the hard work and collaboration.
 * 06/2021: Our paper [PNKH-B: A Projected Newton-Krylov Method for Large-Scale Bound-Constrained Optimization](https://arxiv.org/abs/2005.13639) has been accepted by SIAM Journal on Scientific Computing (SISC).
 Thanks to Kelvin Kan and Lars Ruthotto for the collaboration.
 * 06/2021: Our draft [Learn to Predict Equilibria via Fixed Point Networks](http://arxiv.org/abs/2106.00906) is out.
 Thanks to Howard Heaton, Daniel McKenzie, Qiuwei Li, Stanley Osher, and Wotao Yin for the collaboration.
 * 04/2021: Our draft [Feasibility-based Fixed Point Networks](https://arxiv.org/abs/2104.14090) is out.
 Thanks to Howard Heaton, Aviv Gibali, and Wotao Yin for the collaboration.